 Charities and community-based organizations are an extension of the government and screen and distribute help where it is needed.
 Public, private and federal benefits, and donations fund these incentives.
 Non-profits help by paying rent, utilities, providing clothing, food, medical, job training, and more.
 They also give financial aid and training that can improve self-sufficiency.
 Lastly, the Federal Government can help.
 Several DSS buildings serve each state and community.
 Apply for help, by going into one of these offices, online or calling to request an application be mailed to your home.

 Low-Income Assistance programs help many people who could not survive without free financial support, however, is it our responsibility to help others who are struggling?
 During the Great Depression, when you could not pay your rent, you were homeless.
 Also, your children were placed in an orphanage, if you could not care for your kids.

 Therefore the poor many suffered greatly.
 Most noteworthy, until President Roosevelt, initiated some relief programs, like the Federal Emergency Relief Act (FERA), that helped the most destitute of Americans.
 Therefore, by the end of 1934, close to 19 million depended on Federal Emergency Relief programs.

 Low-Income Assistance Resources

 There are a few sources for getting help paying bills.
 Consequently, agencies like the Crisis Assistance Ministry or the American Assistance League, help the poor.
 The Federal government funds community resources and donations.
-You must also qualify financially to receive help from government, charity and community organizations.
+You must also qualify financially to receive free financial help from the government, charity and community organizations.
 You are eligible for financial assistance if your gross income has to be at or below 135% of the Federal Poverty Guidelines.
 If you need free financial help paying bills, please use this site as a resource to find the help you need.
-Follow us @ Google +.
-Find Low-Income help in your State.
+Find financial help in your State.